ibm-garage/node-garage-utils/README.md

 Returns the core bits of Clound Foundry data, as detailed the cfenv docs.
 This is a singleton.

-This function looks for a file named `services.json` in the root directory of the application and, if it exists, uses it to populate the services, instead of the `VCAP_SERVICES` environment variable.
+If the `VCAP_SERVICES` environment variable is not defined, this function looks for a file named `services.json` in the root directory of the application and, if it exists, uses it to populate the services, instead.

 Copying the contents of `VCAP_SERVICES` from a configured Cloud Foundry application into a `services.json` file allows for running the application locally. **Note:** Such a file should